jwworth/jakeworth/content/blog/save-a-commands-output-to-a-file-unix.md

 ---
-title: Save a Command's Output to a File (Unix)
+title: Save a Command's Output to a File
 date: '2014-04-08T23:44:42-05:00'
 ---